dharc-org/chad-ap/docs/current/description.md

     SELECT ?person ?institution
     WHERE {
         ?activity a crmdig:D10_Software_Execution ;
             crm:P2_has_type aat:300054636 ;
             crm:P14_carried_out_by ?person ;
             crm:P11_had_participant ?institution .
     }

 #### Question 16
-What are the techniques used in digitization processes?
+What are the techniques used in acquisition activities?

     SELECT ?technique ?activity
     WHERE {